-(4) Voice listThis area shows all the voices in the selected Memory as a scrollable list, in order of voice number.
+- Voice list This area shows all the voices in the selected Memory as a scrollable list, in order of voice number.
 You can select a voice here and import it directly to the voice list in the Library Window by drag-and-drop.
 (Multiple voices can also be imported this way.)
-In Windows, you can alternatively copy the voice by selecting it and pressing [Ctrl]+[C] on the computer keyboard, and then switch to the Library Window and press [Ctrl]+[V] at the new location to paste (import) it.
-The selected voice cannot be imported to the list in the Preset Voice tab.
-DINOTE To select a block of voices, click the number of the first voice, hold down the [Shift] key, then click the last voice.
-ENOTE A normal voice cannot be imported to a Drum voice or a Plug-in voice.
-Similarly, a Drum voice cannot be imported to a Normal voice or a Plug-in voice.
-ENOTE Plug-in Board preset voices can be imported from the "Data" folder.
+In Windows, you can alternatively copy the voice by selecting it and pressing [Ctrl]+[C] on the computer keyboard, and then switch to the Library Window and press [Ctrl]+[V] at the new location to paste (import) it. - ENOTE The selected voice cannot be imported to the list in the Preset Voice tab. - To select a block of voices, click the number of the first voice, hold down the [Shift] key, then click the last voice. - A normal voice cannot be imported to a Drum voice or a Plug-in voice.
+Similarly, a Drum voice cannot be imported to a Normal voice or a Plug-in voice. - Plug-in Board preset voices can be imported from the "Data" folder.
 By default, the "Data" folder is located in the following folder.

-(Windows) C:\Program Files\YAMAHA\OPT Tools\Voice Editor\Voice Editor for MOTIF ES6\Library (Macintosh) YAMAHA Tools\Voice Editor for MOTIF ES6\Library list will be transferred to your tone generator for monitoring.
-To monitor the voice, use the keyboard connected to your tone generator.
-Monitoring will not be possible if the MIDI Out port and other parameters in the Editor Setup are not
+(Windows) C:\Program Files\YAMAHA\OPT Tools\Voice Editor\Voice Editor for MOTIF-RACK\Library (Macintosh) YAMAHA Tools\Voice Editor for MOTIF-RACK\Library - - Monitoring will not be possible if the MIDI Out port and other parameters in the Editor Setup are not set correctly.
+For further details, see page 12. - 6 [Close] buttonClick this to close the Import dialog.